Streams your screen back

 Toggle screen streaming in admin and your PC display appears live behind the on-screen controller — couch, kitchen, patio, anywhere on internet or LAN.

-Window-mode capture (WGC) sends just one app instead of the whole desktop.
-Notifications, second monitors, and stream-snipers stay out.
+Pick one app instead of the whole desktop.
+Notifications, second monitors, and stream-snipers stay out of the picture.

 Drag-and-drop region editor in admin assigns each phone a slice of the stream.
 One-click presets for 2-up, 3-up, and 2×2 quad layouts.